 Setting and Participants

+The evaluation was conducted within a regional specialist children’s hospital in the United Kingdom.
+At the time of conducting the evaluation, medication errors were the most frequently reported form of clinical incident in the hospital.
+Previously identified overdosing incidents included ten times errors of potentially harmful medications including opioids, heparin and phenobarbitone.

+Previous audits had identified an overall prescription error rate of 10.3% (including omissions, formulation and timing errors) and a prescription overdosing error rate of 0.89%.
+Antibacterial and analgesic drugs were identified as being most frequently associated with medication errors..

-The evaluation was conducted within a regional specialist children’s hospital in the United Kingdom and utilised prescribing and incident reporting data from every inpatient ward in the hospital (excluding the paediatric intensive care unit but including general paediatric, surgical, neonatal, oncology and paediatric sub-speciality wards) between March 2018 and March 2019.
+The before-after study utilised prescribing and incident reporting data from every inpatient ward in the hospital (excluding the paediatric intensive care unit but including general paediatric, surgical, neonatal, oncology and paediatric sub-speciality wards) between March 2018 and March 2019.

 The acceptability survey was carried out with a mixed sample of prescribers from the hospital in June 2019.